ArthurClemens/polythene/lib/polythene/svg/svg.md

 * Iconset `material-design-iconic-font`: [GitHub project](https://github.com/zavoloklom/material-design-iconic-font)
 * Iconset `mdi`: [GitHub project](https://github.com/Templarian/MaterialDesign)

-Other icon sets can be placed in `deps/svg/` and referred to by parameter `iconset`.
+Other icon sets can be placed in `deps/svg/` and referred to by parameter `iconSet`.